marked1996/shopping-list/readme.md

 # Shopping List

-Simple shopping list app for brushing up on my vanilla skills.
+A simple shopping list app for adding, updating and deleting grocery items.